-The Rolf Institute of Structural Integration provides many necessary supplies for classroom instruction.
-These supplies include Rolfing tables, audiovisual equipment, digital camera system, orthopedic skeletons, and anatomical charts.
+The Dr. Ida Rolf Institute provides all the necessary supplies for classroom instruction.
+These supplies include Rolfing tables, Rolfing benches, linens, audiovisual equipment, a digital camera system, orthopedic skeletons, and anatomical charts.
 Handouts and other resources are provided electronically through the learning management system.
+Students are expected to purchase their own books and personal supplies.